 Power Platform apps are more than a GP macro.
 Where a macro is basically performing a task over and over, Power Platform provides the functionality of moving data into GP (i.e. processing employee expense reports) as well as providing a means for GP data to flow to other systems.
 Power Platform apps could provide that missing Artificial Intelligence link.

 [WAIT] Does your business struggle with siloed systems, disorganized service, or insufficient reporting?
 Learn more about Microsoft Azure >>

-With solutions that can be built with little or no coding, Power Platform also provides a lot of flexibility for GP end-users.
+With solutions that can be built with little or no coding, Power Platform also provides a lot of flexibility for GP end users.
 It enables the business end-users to have access to well-designed easy-to-use tools to solve their everyday business challenges.

 Microsoft’s Power Platform puts the GP end-user in the driver’s seat.
 With Power Platform, the lines between technology and business are blended or merged.
-The developers and the business end-users can find commonality and achieve their goals together.
+The developers and the business end-users can find that commonality and achieve their goals together.
 Power Platform provides a tool to enhance your current GP processes/reporting without the heavy cost of upgrading.